jquery/testswarm/scripts/addjob/README.md

 ## Test suite runs

-Before you can submit a job you has to have an actual test suite.
+Before you can submit a job you have to have an actual test suite.
 Presumably you already have this but there are a few requirements that you need to check and implement as needed.
 Currently TestSwarm supports the following unit test frameworks:

 * [QUnit](http://qunitjs.com/) (jQuery)
 * [UnitTestJS](http://github.com/tobie/unittest_js) (Prototype, Scriptaculous)